 When using react-hook-form and useFormContext with multple forms inside the provider, on submit, how do I get each useFormContext data part as a separate object?

-, it doesn’t directly solve submitting multiple forms with separate data objects.
+While useFormContext in react-hook-form allows accessing form context within a FormProvider, it doesn’t directly solve submitting multiple forms with separate data objects.
 Here are two common approaches to achieve this:

-1. Wrapping each form with its own FormProvider
+1. Wrapping each form with its own FormProvider:

-for each individual form.
-Upon submission, each form’s handleSubmit
+This approach uses a dedicated FormProvider and useForm for each individual form.
+Upon submission, each form’s handleSubmit function returns the form data as a separate object.

 Here’s an example: